These instructions detail how to install an S/MIME certificate in macOS and use it to send secure email messages with Microsoft Outlook.

 - Click the Security tab.

 - Choose the certificate you want to use for signing from the Certificate drop-down menu under Digital Signing.
-Note that if you are using a Business Identity certificate installed on a YubiKey, you can choose that key for signing.
+Note that if you are using an S/MIME certificate installed on a YubiKey, you can choose that key for signing.
 If so, make sure that the YubiKey is plugged into the computer when sending signed email.

 - Choose your default email signing preferences.
 It is recommended to check all three boxes.

 - Next, choose a certificate for encryption from the Certificate menu under Encryption.
 For most users, you can use the same certificate you selected for signing.
-If you are signing with a Business Identity certificate on a YubiKey, you will need to install a separate S/MIME certificate for encryption.
+If you are signing with an S/MIME certificate on a YubiKey, you will need to install a separate S/MIME certificate for encryption.
 Please read this how-to for more information.

 - Use the checkbox labeled Encrypt outgoing messages to set your default encryption preferences.
 Since you can only send an encrypted message to a person if you have their public key, it makes more sense to leave this unchecked.

 - Click the OK button to save your preferences.